jaspermayone-archive/discord-bot/README.md

 All work should be done on a fork.
 PR's should be to the Heptagram-Staged branch.

 ## Bot Community.
-We are working on setting up a Discord Server for our community.
-This will serve as Bot Support and a place for our developers and contributers to talk.
-This server will be up and running in the very near future.
+You can join our discord at https://discord.gg/HSupF99kpq.
+This server is still iorning out some details, so please be patient. :)

 # Open Sauced
 Heptagram is proud to work with Open Sauced and the Open Sauced discord server.
-Open Saucedis a website that helps you track your open source contributions and contribution goals.
+Open Sauced is a website that helps you track your open source contributions and contribution goals.
 You can find the website at https://opensauced.pizza/.
 They also have an amaazing Discord community and I highly recommend you check it out.
 The link for the discord server is https://discord.gg/PDJNR7u37h.
-I am in the server and you can feel free to message me there about the Bot until our server is up and running.
+I am an admin in the server and you can feel free to message me there.
 My username is J-dogcoder#0803.

 # Documentation